isomerpages/moe-sengkangsec/pages/School Achievements.md

 **<font size="6">School Achievements</font>**

-<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="Seng Kang Secondary School Corporate Video" src="https://www.youtube.com/embed/VNYDp5tH3o8" height="315" width="802"></iframe>
+<iframe width="802" height="315" src="https://www.youtube.com/embed/VNYDp5tH3o8" title="Seng Kang Secondary School Corporate Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 The school has also been conferred the NS Mark (Gold) Accreditation as well as the Total Defence Award, under the category of National Service Advocate Award for Organizations 2019.
 This is a national pinnacle award presented by the Ministry of Defence and the Ministry of Home Affairs to recognize our school for our excellent processes in role modelling the importance of Total Defence and National Education, as well as our good HR practices in supporting NS.